Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

-which implies that the Keplerian rise inside a nuclear star clusters can be resolved to the distance of $D<17\,{\rm Mpc}$ for the SMBH mass of $10^7\,M_{\odot}$.
-This limits the studies of the sphere of influence of the SMBH for nearby galaxies, of course depending also on the mass of the SMBH, which directly influences the length-scale of the sphere of influence.
+which implies that the Keplerian rise inside nuclear star clusters can be resolved to the distance of $D<17\,{\rm Mpc}$ for the SMBH mass of $10^7\,M_{\odot}$.
+This corresponds to the redshift range of $z\lesssim 0.004$.
+This limits the studies of the sphere of influence of the SMBH to nearby galaxies depending also on the mass of the SMBH, which directly influences the length-scale of the sphere of influence.
+For the most massive black holes of $M_{\bullet}\sim 10^{10}\,M_{\odot}$, the maximum distance, for which the influence radius can be resolved out, is $D\lesssim 15.6\,{\rm Gpc}$ that corresponds to the redshift of $z\lesssim 2$.